cmake-basis/BASIS/doc/standard/modules.rst

 While project modules are lightweight subprojects which are tightly integrated into the top-level project, subprojects are more self-sustained and should be treated as separate smaller projects.
-The top-level project serves as meta-project to group multiple subprojects, for example, to bundle several more or less independent software projects in a single package.
-The top-level project can be seen as collection of related software packages, which may or may not depend on each other.
+The top-level project serves as meta-project to group multiple subprojects.
+A use case would be to bundle several more or less independent software projects in a single package.
+The top-level project can be thus be seen as collection of related software packages, which may or may not depend on each other.

 Because subprojects are usually developed by different development teams, name conflicts are more likely to occur.
 Therefore, each subproject has